-Apply the brake pedal, and then shift the drive select lever into the neutral or park position.
+Shift the drive select lever into the neutral or park position.
 The corresponding indicator light should come on.
 If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.

-This model is equipped with an ignition circuit cutoff system.
 The engine can be started under the following conditions: